ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

 ```
 - name  = "legacy-audit-topic" -> null
 ```
-→ The legacy audit topic is being destroyed and will no longer exist.
+→ The legacy audit topic is being removed from the project.

 ```
 - labels = {